rlorigro/jungle_gym_cpp/README.md

 ### 2. Policy Gradient with entropy regularization [^5]

-Because the training converges early, entropy regularization might be able to help prevent a feedback loop between action sampling (generating the training data) and bias in the policy.
+Because models often converge on shallow maxima, their subsequent rollouts can become limited in exploration.
+Entropy regularization adds a reward for random behavior which is intended to attenuate against a feedback loop between action sampling (generating the training data) and bias in the policy.
+In practice, the entropy term is balanced against the reward term to avoid early collapse, but to allow high reward rollouts to dwarf the entropy reward.
+In this sense, the entropy regularizer is a convenient and adaptive method to preventing early convergence, compared to epsilon scheduling, which is typically hardcoded.

 $$
 L_{\text{total}} = - \sum_{t=0}^{T-1} \left( \log \pi_\theta(a_t | s_t) \cdot R_t + \lambda H(\pi_\theta(a_t | s_t)) \right)